Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Background and materials

 \section{Background and materials}

-Between the beginning of the Iron Age and the Archaic Period, (southern) Etruria underwent complex processes of urbanization (see \eg \citealp{pacciarelli_2001,pacciarelli_2010,pacciarelli_2017,riva_2010,bonghi_2005,marino_2015}).
+Between the beginning of the Iron Age and the Archaic Period, (southern) Etruria underwent a complex process of urbanization (see \eg \citealp{stoddart_and_spivey_1990,barker_and_rasmussen_1998,rasmussen_2005,bonghi_2005,pacciarelli_2001,pacciarelli_2010,pacciarelli_2017,riva_2010,marino_2015, stoddart_2017}).
 Contrary to what occurred for instance in the nearby region Latium Vetus, such a scenario did not lead to the emergence of any centralized authority or any noticeable disruptions in the balance between the city-states (on this see \eg \citealp{fulminante_and_stoddart_2012}).
 Even though the ways in which these Italian peoples were organized continues to be an enigma, it is well known that the Etruscan cities shared some religious values and that the Etruscan peoples would at times, possibly on an annual basis, congregate.

-As referred by Livy, annual meetings (\textit{concilia}) of the Etruscan League were held at the \textit{Fanum Voltumnae}, the federal sanctuary dedicated to Voltumna and traditionally considered to be near Orvieto, to discuss political and military matters, such as for example the war between Veii and Rome around the end of the 5th and beginning of the 4th century BC, but probably also earlier, during the regal dynasty of the Tarquins (7th-6th century BC) or even Romulus (mid of the 8th century BC) and possibly even in the preceding Early Iron Age.
+As referred by Livy, annual meetings (\textit{concilia}) of the Etruscan League were held at the \textit{Fanum Voltumnae}, the federal sanctuary dedicated to Voltumna and traditionally considered to be near Orvieto.
+They gathered to discuss political and military matters, such as the war between Veii and Rome around the end of the 5th and beginning of the 4th century BC.
+The mettings probably took place earlier as well, during the regal dynasty of the Tarquins (7th-6th century BC) or even Romulus (middle of the 8th century BC), or even in the preceding Early Iron Age.

-These sources on the Etruscan league suggest that in times of need, the cities probably did request military aid from one another, but there was probably little obligation to comply with such a request.
-Short-lived coalitions as well as smaller alliances, especially in the southern territory, would likely have been formed for defense and commercial purposes, and perhaps some civic leaders met to discuss political and military situations (on the Etruscan League and the political life of Etruscan cities see the useful reconsideration by \citealp{gillett_2010} and recently \citealp{tagliamonte_2017}).